 Welcome!
 We are so happy you are here!
 We are very excited to share our kitchen adventures with you.

 Allow me to introduce myself, my name is Robin Paone.
-I am 62 years old.
-I have been married to Anthony Paone (aka Tony, TP, TP109) for 39 years.
+I am 64 years old.
+I have been married to Anthony Paone (aka Tony, TP, TP109) for 40 years.
 We have two beautiful children, Chris and Ameera (aka Monkey).
 I am also a grandmother.
 My son and his beautiful wife, Katie have two adorable daughters, Charlotte Louise and Emily Anne.
-My daughter, Ameera, and her husband, Michael, have one little cutie, Yasmeen.
+My daughter, Ameera, and her husband, Michael, have two beautiful daughters, Yasmeen and Yara.

 I grew up with a wooden spoon in my hand.
 I come from a long line of amazing cooks and bakers.
 I passed this love of cooking and baking on to my children, just as my mother and grandmother passed the love of cooking on to me.
 Both Chris and Ameera are amazing cooks.
 They both have exceptional palates and are very artistic in the kitchen.
 I am so very proud of them both.

 Ameera and I made the transition to Whole Food Plant Based in 2016 and started our blog in 2017.
 The transition wasn’t difficult as we originally started out as vegetarians.
 We then became vegans (diet), and then finally landed upon the Whole Food Plant Based diet as we felt that this lifestyle suited us best.
 I think the gradual transition made it easier for us.
 Giving up oil was the most challenging for me, let me tell ya!

 I have been dealing with a number of medical issues over the years.
 These medical conditions were the driving force behind why I made the decision to transition to a Whole Food Plant Based diet.